-Understanding Employer of Record Services in Nicaragua
+Understanding Employer of Record Services (EOR) in Nicaragua

 This comprehensive guide explains how Employer of Record (EOR) services facilitate international hiring in Nicaragua.
 Learn about local labor laws, compliance requirements, and the benefits of using EOR services for your business expansion.
 Key topics include employment contracts, benefits management, payroll processing, and risk mitigation strategies.
+Whether EOR is your final goal or a step on the way to company formation in Nicaragua, we have you covered.

 According to Nicaragua’s Labor Code (Law No. 185 of 1996, last amended 2022), businesses must comply with specific employment regulations when hiring in the country .
 In today’s global market, companies looking to hire international talent face complex regulatory requirements and administrative challenges.
 Employer of Record (EOR) services offer a structured solution to these challenges.